Lee-Ann Fenge

 Chapters

 • Fenge, L.A., 2022.
 Using participatory arts-based approaches to promote inclusive research.
-Handbook of Social Inclusion: Research and Practices in Health and Social Sciences.
+Handbook of Social Inclusion Research and Practices in Health and Social Sciences.
 511-526.

 • Lyne, M., 2017.
 Mental capacity, safeguarding and considering best interests.
-In: Fenge, L., Lee, S. and Brown, K., eds.
+In: Fenge, L., Lee, S., Brown, K., eds.
 Safeguarding Adults; scamming and mental capacity.
 London: Sage/Learning Matters, 78-91.

-• Jones, K. and Fenge, L.-A., 2013.
+• Jones, K., Fenge, L.-A., 2013.
 “Involving older gay men in research: the lure of group experience”.
-In: Pini, B. and Pease, B., eds.
+In: Pini, B., Pease, B., eds.
 Men, Masculinities and Methodologies.
 London: Palgrave, 209-222.

 • Fenge, L.-A., 2006.
 Community care: assessing needs, risks and rights.
-In: Brown, K., ed.
+In: Brown, K., eds.
 Vulnerable Adults and Community Care.
 Exeter: Learning Matters, 17-19.

 • Fenge, L.-A., 2006.
 Promoting inclusiveness: developing empowering practice with minority groups of older people - the example of older lesbian women and gay men.
-In: Brown, K., ed.
+In: Brown, K., eds.
 Vulnerable adults and community care.
 Exeter: Learning Matters, 83-90.

 Conferences